-These things make 22 rifles super fun to shoot by allowing ultra fast target acquisition and easier shots on moving or multiple targets.
+These sights make 22 rifles super fun to shoot by allowing ultra fast target acquisition and easier shots on moving or multiple targets.

 Why would anyone want a red dot sight on a 22 rimfire rifle?
 With a rifle most people concentrate on accuracy – group size or making that perfect shot placement.
 That’s what rifles are for whether hunting or target shooting.
 Right?

 Absolutely, but there is another whole group of people out there who enjoy and compete with 22 rifles in speed shooting events or just fast shooting at the range.
 Check the video below from the NSSF to learn more about speed challenge events.

 Scope vs red dot sight